The Emperor's New Groove: Plot

-In South America, Incan emperor Kuzco has been spoiled his entire life, and has become incredibly conceited.
-On the day before his 18th birthday, Kuzco announces his plan to demolish a nearby village and have a lavish summer home constructed in its place, despite the objections of its leader Pacha.
-Kuzco also discovers his elderly advisor and alchemist Yzma is usurping his duties and summarily fires her.
+In South America, Incan emperor Kuzco has been spoiled his entire life and has become incredibly conceited.
+On the day before his 18th birthday, Kuzco announces his plan to demolish a nearby village and have a lavish summer home constructed in its place; village leader Pacha objects but is dismissed.
+Kuzco also discovers his elderly advisor and alchemist Yzma is usurping his duties, and informs her that she is fired.
 Yzma and her bumbling sidekick Kronk plot to poison Kuzco's wine and take over the empire before the news of Yzma's termination becomes public.
-However, Kronk takes the wrong chemical vial from Yzma's laboratory, accidentally turning Kuzco into a llama instead of killing him.
+However, Kronk takes the wrong chemical vial from Yzma's secret laboratory, accidentally turning Kuzco into a llama instead of killing him.
 Yzma orders Kronk to knock Kuzco out, take him outside the city, and kill him.
 An attack of conscience and a series of mishaps causes Kronk to drop the sack containing the unconscious Kuzco; the sack lands on the back of Pacha's cart, and Pacha leaves the city before Kronk can catch up to him.

 Kuzco awakens in Pacha's backyard, having lost some of his memory.
 Believing Pacha transformed and kidnapped him, Kuzco orders Pacha to take him home.
 Pacha refuses to help unless Kuzco changes his mind and builds his summer home elsewhere.
-Kuzco arrogantly rejects Pacha's demand and ventures into the jungle alone, despite Pacha's warnings.
-Kuzco is pursued by jaguars, but Pacha saves him.
-Kuzco begrudgingly agrees to relocate the construction site of his summer home if Pacha takes him home.
+Kuzco arrogantly rejects Pacha's demand and ventures into the jungle alone, despite Pacha warning him it is unsafe.
+After Pacha follows him and rescues him from jaguars, Kuzco begrudgingly agrees to relocate the construction site of his summer house if Pacha takes him home.
 On the way to the palace, Kuzco tries to renege on his promise; he and Pacha fight on a collapsing bridge, before being forced to work together to escape some crocodiles and a crumbling cliff face.
-Meanwhile, Yzma discovers Kronk lost Kuzco and the duo set out to find him.
+Meanwhile, Yzma learns Kronk lost Kuzco and the duo set out to find him.

 At a roadside diner, Pacha and Kuzco arrive at the same time as Yzma and Kronk, but neither party initially notices the other.
-However, Kronk nearly recognizes Pacha, who overhears Yzma's plans to murder Kuzco.
-He sneaks Kuzco out of the diner, but Kuzco does not believe Pacha's warnings.
-Kuzco and Pacha fight again and part ways.
-Kuzco almost approaches Yzma and Kronk, but overhears them discussing their plans to kill him; they also remark that Kuzco's subjects were not grieved by his apparent death.
-His self-delusions shattered by Yzma's true colors, Kuzco flees into the jungle to apologize to Pacha, but cannot find him.
+Kronk nearly recognizes Pacha, who overhears Yzma's plans to murder Kuzco.
+Pacha sneaks Kuzco out of the diner, but Kuzco does not believe Pacha's warnings.
+Kuzco and Pacha argue and part ways.
+Kuzco almost approaches Yzma and Kronk, until he overhears them discussing their plot to kill him, and the fact that no one in the kingdom seems to care that he is gone.
+Realizing he is alone and unwanted, and finally seeing Yzma's true colors, Kuzco flees into the jungle to apologize to Pacha, but cannot find him.
+As a result, he breaks down into depression over how selfish he had been in the past.